jananivenu/Payback_AppiumTestingforCouponActivationBy_Janani__Venugopal/README.md

 I have used the below tech stack to execute the flow.
 -Gradle BuildTool
 -Cucumber BDD framework (gherkin framework)
--Selenium and Appium (Latest version 1.22) for Automating the Android -Java as the coding language.
+-Selenium and Appium (Latest version 1.22) for Automating the Android app -Java as the coding language.
 -Kindly TestRunner.class to run the feature file which will execute the above mentioned flow.
 -Cucumber reports are generated in the /target folder,after execution